Svenexy/Dynamixel-Rpi/README.md

 # Dynamixel-Rpi

-This library is for communication with the Dynamixel AX12-A (i dont know for the other series!)
+This library is for communication with the Dynamixel AX12-A (i dont know for the other Dynamixel series!)

 ## Getting Started